Rapid localization of gravitational wave sources from compact binary coalescences using deep learning: Method

-Since the SNR time series data is readily available from matched filtering-based GW search pipelines, we can directly apply our model in conjuction with a GW detection pipeline to perform rapid sky localization immediately after the detection of a GW signal.

-Matched filtering involves cross-correlation of the GW strain data, $d$, with waveform templates $h(\theta)$ that depend on the intrinsic source parameters $\theta$ which include masses and spins.
-The output of matched filtering is the SNR time series $\rho (t)$, defined as \cite{ShaunHooper},
+Matched filtering involves cross-correlation of the GW strain data, $d$, with waveform templates $h(\theta)$ that depend on the intrinsic source parameters $\theta$, i.e., masses and spins.
+The output of matched filtering is the S/N time series $\rho (t)$, defined as (\cite{ShaunHooper}),

-where $z(t) $ is the complex matched-filter defined as \cite{ShaunHooper},
+where $z(t) $ is the complex matched-filter defined as (\cite{ShaunHooper}),

-Here $\widetilde{d}(f)$ is the Fourier transform of the GW strain, $\widetilde{h}_{c}(f)$ and $\widetilde{h}_{s}(f)$ are the Fourier transforms of the cosine and sine components of the template used for matched filtering, and $S_{n}(f)$ is the PSD of the noise. $\sigma $ is the standard deviation of the real part of the matched filter, which is used to normalize $\rho(t) $.
-In this work, we train and test our model using the `optimal' SNR time series data, ($\rho_{\text{opt}}(t)$), which is obtained by performing matched filtering of the GW strain with its optimal signal template, or the template with parameters exactly equal to that of the source components.
-Matched filtering of GW strains with the optimal signal template produces the highest peak in the SNR time series output, compared to when the filtering is done with non-optimal templates.
+Here $\widetilde{d}(f)$ is the Fourier transform of the GW strain, $\widetilde{h}_{c}(f)$ and $\widetilde{h}_{s}(f)$ are the Fourier transforms of the cosine and sine components of the templatse used for matched filtering, and $S_{n}(f)$ is the PSD of the noise. $\sigma $ is the standard deviation of the real part of the matched filter, which is used to normalize $\rho(t) $. \\